 - Fill your pot or container with potting soil, leaving about 2 inches of space at the top.
 Sweet potatoes require a lot of space to grow, so make sure you choose a large enough pot.

-- Plant your sweet potato slips in the soil, making sure each one plant has plenty of room to spread out.
+- Plant your sweet potato slips in the soil, making sure each plant has plenty of room to spread out.

 - Water your sweet potato plants regularly, ensuring the soil stays moist but not soggy.